 How to recognize genuine Palazuelos Variscite

-The green of Spanish variscite is earthier and more muted than that of Utah.
-The veins are white or yellowish (quartz or calcite), never black like in turquoise.
+Spanish variscite's green is more earthy and muted than that of Utah.
+The veins are white or yellowish (quartz or calcite), never black as in turquoise.
 Its low hardness (3.5–5 Mohs) distinguishes it from glass or colored resin: a metal key will scratch it.
-Under magnification, the texture is microcrystalline and uniform, without bubbles or artificial granularity.

 Has this variscite been dyed or treated?